fundamentalsystem/fundamentalsystem.github.io/_pages/publications.md

 3. Create test data and test scenarios that will be used to evaluate the robotics software system.
 This may involve simulating the robot's environment and tasks, as well as using real-world data from sensors and actuators.
 4. Run the tests and evaluate the results to determine whether the robotics software system meets the requirements and functions as expected.
 This may involve using a range of tools and techniques, such as automated test runners, debuggers, and performance profilers, to identify and diagnose any issues with the software system.
 5. Address any issues or defects that are discovered during testing, and retest the software system to ensure that it meets the requirements and functions as expected.
 This may involve modifying the code or the test data, as well as working with stakeholders and other members of the development team to resolve any problems or challenges that are encountered.

+At last, after the intensive tests, we will finally deploy the fundamental simulator to validate its availability and compatibility in hardware environments.
+In addition, providing ongoing maintenance and support is an important part of the development process and can help to ensure that the software system is reliable, effective, and easy to use.
+It can also help to build trust and confidence among users, and support the long-term success of the robotics software system.